Health of the Market (5/27/2023)

 Dollar Influence

 [NC] The dollar ($USD) and the 10-year Treasury rate ($TNX /10) are shown in a 6-year chart with weekly closing prices.
 The earlier dollar rise peaked in March 2020.
-The quick drop since then accelerated and ended with a double bottom in the spring of 2021.
-The huge 20% rally since then went up another 4.7% before the current drop.
+The quick 10.8% drop ended with a double bottom in the spring of 2021.
+The huge 25.7% rally since then corrected with a 12.3% drop and then a correction and consolidation of that drop.

 [NC] Ed Yardeni in the 2/9/19 Barron's stated that, based on his 40 years of experience, he has never found that supply-versus-demand analysis helped much in forecasting bond yields.
 It's always been about actual inflation, expected inflation, and how the Fed was likely to respond to both.